kristjanbjarni/home-assistant-packages/README.md

 Default weather station is `Reykjavík`.
 You can find out other names by checking [Gagnaveita] and finding your station `Nafn` in the list.
 You can then go to `Developer tools` and find the entity `input_text.vegagerdin_vedurstod` and change the value or simply add this entity to a dashboard and modify the station name directly there.

 ## Custom weather card
-You can either use the included weather cards directly as is or create your own custom weather card using information from different sources, by adding something like this in your `configuration.yaml` wich integrates from all the different sources.
+You can either use the included weather cards directly as is or create your own custom weather card using information from different sources, by adding something like this in your `configuration.yaml` which integrates sensors from all the different sources.

 ```yaml
 weather: